Calculating NDVI directly from xarray DataArrays

 Dask Chunking Strategy

-NDVI is compute-bound but memory-light.
+NDVI computation is memory-light but benefits from spatial locality.
 When working with large archives, chunk along spatial dimensions to maximize cache locality and minimize inter-worker communication.
-Optimal chunk sizes typically follow (1, 1024, 1024) for (time, y, x) layouts.
-Avoid chunking along the band dimension if you plan to compute multiple indices (EVI, SAVI, NDWI), as it fragments the task graph and increases scheduling overhead.
+Optimal chunk sizes for (time, y, x) layouts are typically (1, 1024, 1024).
+Avoid chunking along the band dimension if you plan to compute multiple indices (EVI, SAVI, NDWI) from the same stack, as it fragments the task graph and increases scheduling overhead.
 Refer to the official xarray Dask integration guide for chunking diagnostics and memory profiling workflows.

 Coordinate Alignment & Lazy Execution

 xarray aligns arrays by coordinate labels, not positional order.
 If your red and NIR bands originate from separate files or different processing pipelines, xarray automatically reindexes them to a common grid before arithmetic.
 This prevents subtle georeferencing offsets that plague NumPy-based workflows.
 Because operations are lazy, calling calculate_ndvi_xarray() only builds a computational graph.
-The actual calculation triggers only when you call .compute(), .to_netcdf(), or .plot().
+Actual calculation triggers when you call .compute(), .to_netcdf(), or .rio.to_raster().

 Memory Footprint & Data Types